The Mineralogical association of canada

 Each nomination should consist of a letter describing in detail the contributions of the nominee and a list of publications resulting from the nominee’s contributions (the nominee is not required to be an author of these publications); additional supporting letters are welcome.

-This award is given to a young scientist who has made a significant international research contribution in a promising start to a scientific career.
+This award is given to an emerging scientist who has made a significant international research contribution in a promising start to a scientific career.
 The areas of research considered are any or all of those covered by the Mineralogical Association of Canada.

 The candidate must be nominated by a member of MAC.
 The letter of nomination must be accompanied by a statement giving the accomplishments of the candidate, the candidate’s curriculum vitae, and list of publications.